WHY I TEACH

 the resources of social media

-or good old fashioned email and really old fashioned stopping by the College speak to continued
+or good old fashioned email and really old-fashioned stopping by the College was validation to continued

-The students in our studio spaces want to craft
+The students in our studio spaces wanted to craft

 successful solutions to communication problems.

-Beginning foundation year design majors seem to thrive by limiting the specific design brief
+Beginning foundation year design majors seemed to thrive by limiting the specific design brief

-What is always compelling is the broad variety
+What was always compelling were the broad variety

 students apply in solving problems.

-immediate connections to what is in front of
+immediate connections to what was in front of

 with specific examples or verbalized with